 benchmark related procedures with similar international organizations, the most significant being the United Nations Language and Interpretation Services.

-Given that the level of multilingual staff is commendable, the ATRT2 has no further input on Recommendation 22 at this issue.
+Given that the level of multilingual staff is commendable, ATRT2 has no further input on Recommendation 22 at this issue.

-Public Comment on Draft Recommendation
+Public Comment on Recommendation

-Final Recommendation #8
+The At-Large Advisory Committee suggested that the language services department work with the community to prioritize documentation/materials for translation, which may differ from constituency to constituency.

+Final Recommendation #8To support public participation, the Board should review capacity of the language services department versus the community need for the service using Key Performance Indicators (KPIs) and make relevant adjustments such as improving translation quality and timeliness and interpretation quality.
+ICANN should implement continuous improvement of translation and interpretation services including benchmarking of procedures used by international organizations such as the United Nations.

 Report Section 11.
 DECISION-MAKING, TRANSPARENCY AND APPEALS PROCESSES: ATRT2 Recommendation #9 (Assessment of ATRT1 Recommendations 20, 23, 25, 26)